fawkesrobotics/ros2-clips-executive/cx_plugins/ros_msgs_plugin/README.md

 # cx_ros_msgs_plugin
-This package offers functions to interface with ros topics of any type.
+This package offers the `cx::RosMsgsPlugin' that provides functions to interface with ros topics of any type.
 It makes use of the ROS introspection API to create generic publishers and subscriptions on-the-fly and to serialize and deserialize ROS messages.

 ## Usage